Washington Township High School (New Jersey): Athletic accomplishments

 The golf team won the New Jersey Group IV state championship in 1999.

 The girls spring track team was Group IV co-champion in 2000.

 The boys' cross country team captured the program's first ever South Jersey Group IV sectional crown in fall 2005.

-The baseball team won the 2007 NJSIAA Group IV state championship, defeating Steinert High School 9-3 in the semifinals and Randolph High School 15-7 in the group final.
+The baseball team won the 2007 NJSIAA Group IV state championship, defeating Steinert High School 9–3 in the semifinals and Randolph High School 15–7 in the group final.

-In 2007, the boys' soccer team won the South Jersey Group IV state sectional championship with a 1-0 win over Lenape High School in the tournament final.
+In 2007, the boys' soccer team won the South Jersey Group IV state sectional championship with a 1–0 win over Lenape High School in the tournament final.

-The ice hockey team was back-to-back champions of the South Jersey High School Ice Hockey League.

 The 07-08 boys' track team had the nation's top time in the 4x800 with a time of 8:06.95.

 The 2009 boy's outdoor track team won the large high school division in the 4x800 at the Penn Relays.

-The 08-09 girls' varsity lacrosse team won the South Jersey Group IV championship, beating division rivals Cherokee High School by a score of 10-9 in the section final to take the program's first state sectional.
-The 10-11 girls varsity lacrosse team went undefeated (8-0) as the Olympic Conference champions and won the South Jersey Group IV Championships, beating division rival Lenape High School by a score of 14-7 in the sectional final.
+The 08-09 girls' varsity lacrosse team won the South Jersey Group IV championship, beating division rivals Cherokee High School by a score of 10–9 in the section final to take the program's first state sectional.
+The 10–11 girls varsity lacrosse team went undefeated (8–0) as the Olympic Conference champions and won the South Jersey Group IV Championships, beating division rival Lenape High School by a score of 14–7 in the sectional final.

 The boys bowling team won the Group IV state championship in 2010 and 2020, winning the state Tournament of Champions both of those years.
 The program is one of only three schools that have won the Tournament of Champions two or more times.